sofiakbergstrom/BB2490/project/project_diary.md

 # Project diary

+### 2015-02-28

+Exploring [cutadapt](https://github.com/marcelm/cutadapt) for adapter sequence trimming.
+After the first test analysis with FastQC it is clear that the first step to carry on is adapter trimming.
+Cutadapt has a **long** help string...
+There is an example in which apparently you have to specify the adapter sequence, that we don't know..

+>Assuming your sequencing data is available as a FASTQ file, use this command line:
+`$ cutadapt -e ERROR-RATE -a ADAPTER-SEQUENCE input.fastq > output.fastq`

+I'll test just with one sample and see what comes out: `cutadapt 1_140828_AHA36KADXX_P1185_402_1.fastq.gz > cutadapt/1_140828_AHA36KADXX_P1185_402_1.fastq` and precisely, you need to provide at least one adapter sequence.

 ### 2015-02-26

 I have copied all raw project data to my home directory in Uppmax to be able to share it with Sofia and Yim, the data consists on: